-To understand rhomboid, we need to understand what is a plane figure.
-A plane figure can be an open or closed figure which is drawn using either straight line on curved lines.
-It is mostly a two-dimensional figure.
+To understand rhomboids, we need to understand what a plane figure is.
+A plane figure can be an open or closed figure drawn using either straight line on curved lines.
+It is primarily a two-dimensional figure.
 So to understand geometry, we need to understand plane figures.
 They have both vertices and sides.
 Similarly, they have perimeters and areas but not surface area and volumes.
-The basic types of figures are as shown in the image below.
+The basic types of figures are shown in the image below.

 Also check: Parallelepiped

 Definition of Rhomboid

-The rhomboid is different than a rhombus.
+The rhomboid is different from a rhombus.
 It is a type of parallelogram.
-It is very similar to parallelogram.
+It is very similar to a parallelogram.
 It is a figure in which opposite sides are parallel to each other.
-This is why it is similar to parallelogram.
+This is why it is similar to a parallelogram.
 And if a rhomboid has all sides equal, it becomes a rhombus.
-So we can say that a rhombus is always a rhomboid, but all rhomboid may not be a rhombus.
-Look at the image below to find the difference between a rhombus and a rhomboid.
+So we can say that a rhombus is always a rhomboid, but all rhomboids may not be a rhombuses.
+The below figure is the rhomboid with base b and height or altitude h.

 - Opposite pair of sides are parallel.

 - Opposite sides of a rhomboid are also congruent.

 - The diagonal divides the rhomboid into two congruent triangles.

 - Opposite angles of a rhomboid are also congruent.

 - The sum of interior angles of a rhomboid is equal to 360 degrees.